 The collaborative nature of our field has resulted in agreements for the sharing of costs for all aspects of our experiments, including computing, either through direct financial payments or the provision of in-kind equipment or services.
 Each country is requested to contribute resources based on the size of their research community and financial oversight boards find consensus on the appropriate cost sharing.

 It is difficult to put a cost estimate on a computing facility as each country has its own way of acquiring and operating their resources.
-Rather than develop a model based on cost of the facility, hardware and personnel, it was decided to use a single metric, the CPU-power delivered by a site, to compare the resources provided by each country.
+Rather than develop a model based on cost of the facility, hardware and personnel, it was decided to use the CPU-power delivered by a site to compare the CPU resources provided by each country.
 The delivered CPU-power is defined to be the number of seconds used by the applications multiplied by a benchmark that reflects the performance of the servers.
 After many years of operations, most sites have many types of servers with differing levels of performance.
-As a result, many sites report a benchmark that is average of the individual benchmarks of the different servers weighted by number of servers of each type (we refer to this number as the {\it site-benchmark}).
+As a result, the sites report a benchmark that is average of the individual benchmarks of the different servers weighted by number of servers of each type (we refer to this number as the {\it site benchmark}).

 The resources used at each site are tracked and stored in a WLCG accounting database.
-The database stores the site-benchmark and the number of CPU-seconds used by each experiment at a site.
+The database stores the site benchmark and the number of CPU-seconds used by each experiment at a site.
 These numbers are used to calculate an integrated number that estimates the resources delivered by the site.
 These numbers are published by the WLCG accounting team on a monthly basis and provided to the funding agencies.